gwendolynthompson/proxy-tuning/README.md

 ## Impacts
 - Addresses one of the major challenges in LLMs: **efficent fine-tuning** which enables people to adapt large, pretrained models to new tasks without as many resources.
 - Builds on research in transfer learning and fine-tuning.
 It extends the previous ideas without needing access to the model's parameters.
 - Provides new methods for handling proprietary models.

-## Key Contributions

-## Conclusions
-- Efficient tuning for large models by modifying their output logits at runtime
-- It improves accessibility of of LLMs because less computational resources are needed in order to fine-tune models.

 ## Critical Analysis
 - There is a tradeoff between different metrics.
 Users must pick a balance between two desired attributes like truthfulness and informativeness.